dgpv/SASwap_TLAplus_spec/README.md

 # TLA+ specification for Succinct Atomic Swap smart contract

-This repository contains the TLA+ specification of the smart contract for Succing Atomic Swaps that can be implemented on the blockchain platform that uses UTXO model such as Bitcoin on one side, and other blockchain platform that does not need to be based on UTXO model or have transaction timelock properties.
+This repository contains the [TLA+](https://lamport.azurewebsites.net/tla/tla.html) specification of the smart contract for Succing Atomic Swaps that can be implemented on the blockchain platform that uses UTXO model such as Bitcoin on one side, and other blockchain platform that does not need to be based on UTXO model or have transaction timelock properties on the other side.

 The contract was first described by Ruben Somsen in [the post](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-May/017846.html)